-Why it’s not effective: There is no evidence roaches are drawn to the smell of fabric softener.
+Why it’s not effective: There is no evidence to suggest that roaches are drawn to the smell of fabric softener.
 Roaches also have excellent climbing skills and some can fly.
 Purposely attracting roaches and then depending on a potentially faulty trap could worsen an infestation.

 The problem with most repellents and cockroach traps

-The best way to handle cockroaches is through prevention methods.
-Keeping a clean house, caulking small gaps that can serve as entryways into your home and ensuring there is no access to water will help prevent a roach infestation.
+A good way way to handle cockroaches is through prevention methods.
+Keeping a clean house, caulking small gaps that can serve as entryways into your home and ensuring there is no access to water can help prevent a roach infestation.
 But once you have roaches, dealing with them can be more difficult than it seems.

 In favorable conditions, a female roach can produce up to 400 offspring, despite a short life span.
 That means infestations can break out quickly.
 While some of the above methods may help prevent roaches from entering your home, or even trap and kill a couple of them, they won’t effectively treat an infestation.